zm13/my_scripts/README.md

 # my_scripts
-This is an example repository to get you acquainted with GitHub.
+This is a basic Github repository used for "A Guide to git and Github" workshop.